 - Identity, Contact and Communications Data from online fundraising platforms in relation to donations you have made.

-Why we collect your personal data and how we use it
+Why we collect your personal data through our website and how we use it

 REUK is committed to processing your personal data in accordance with applicable data privacy laws and with transparency and fairness.